Dick McCabe (racing driver): Busch Series career

 As he was competing in the North Series, McCabe followed a common trend among most North drivers in running a part-time Busch Series schedule.
 McCabe made his debut in 1984 at Daytona, where he started 36th but finished 11th.

 McCabe returned in 1985, when he ran the #80 McCabe Bait Pontiac to a twelfth-place run in his return to Daytona.
 It was his only start in that year.
-McCabe made his Busch debut at Oxford Plains Speedway in 1986, earning his first career top-10 start, a ninth, but an early engine failure left him 43rd in the field.
-He started twelfth in the #0, the following year at Oxford Plains, and had a fourth-place finish, his first career top-10.
+McCabe made his Busch debut at Oxford Plains Speedway in 1986, earning his first career top-ten start, a ninth, but an early engine failure left him 43rd in the field.
+He started twelfth in the No. 0, the following year at Oxford Plains, and had a fourth-place finish, his first career top-ten.

 McCabe made four starts in 1988.
 After a twenty-first-place finish at Daytona, McCabe qualified seventh at Oxford, and led 102 laps en route to his first career Busch Series victory.
-McCabe also added a 19th at IRP before finishing 33rd at Dover.
+McCabe also added a nineteenth at IRP before finishing 33rd at Dover.

 McCabe returned to action for one race in 1989, starting last Richmond, before engine problems sidelined him to 26th.
 He made two starts the next year, finishing 26th at Oxford and finished 43rd at Loudon after a crash.

-Despite a 38th place in his season debut at Oxford, McCabe recovered by piloting his #0 in both NHIS races to two top-10 finishes in 1991.
-He was 9th in the July race and 10th in the October race.
+Despite a 38th place in his season debut at Oxford, McCabe recovered by piloting his No. 0 in both NHIS races to two top-10 finishes in 1991.
+He was ninth in the July race and tenth in the October race.

 McCabe started off 1992 by qualifying for the outside pole at Nazareth Speedway.
 However, he was wrecked in that race early and finished 35th.
-He had a 12th-place finish at Loudon that same year.
+He had a twelfth place finish at Loudon that same year.

 McCabe's two races in 1993 included his debut at Watkins Glen International, racing home to a 15th place.
-However, McCabe only completed 18 laps at New Hampshire before falling out of the race and to a 44th-place finish.
+However, McCabe only completed eighteen laps at New Hampshire before falling out of the race and to a 44th place finish.

 McCabe made his last start in 1994, qualifying 38th and then finished 34th after a mid-race accident.